liferay/lexicon-site/src/pages/docs/designPrinciples/typography.md

 | --------- | ----------- | ----------- | ----------- | ----------- |
 | 16px / 1rem | 1.5 | 400 (regular) | Lowercase | Mid-long read text |

-The paragraph element incorporates a margin margin of 0.75rem (12px) to define the separation between the different text blocks.
+The paragraph element incorporates a margin bottom of 0.75rem (12px) to define the separation between the different text blocks.

 #### General UI Elements